falldamagestudio/UE4-GHA-BuildSystem/OPERATION.md

 * Create a bucket for state storage within the new project.
 Name it according to the project name, suffixed with `-state`
 * Enable versioning for the bucket.

+* Create an App Engine application in the project.
+Create it in the location where you will run the watchdog.

 * Add a new Service Account to the project.
 Grant it the Project Editor role.
-* Create a new key for the account (JSON format).
-* Add a new secret to the GitHub repository; name = GCP_SERVICE_ACCOUNT_CREDENTIALS, with contents from the key file

-* Create an App Engine application in the project.
-Create it in the location where you will run the watchdog.

-## Create build agent image

-* Check out the [UE4-GHA-BuildAgent](https://github.com/falldamagestudio.com/UE4-GHA-BuildAgent) repository.
-* Build a VM image, targetting the current

 ## Terraform setup